callstack/reassure/README.md

 **Note**
 As a trick of last resort you can increase the `run` option, from the default value of 10 to 20, 50 or even 100, for all or some of your tests, based on the assumption that more test runs will even out measurement fluctuations.
-That will however make your tests run even longer then normally.
+That will however make your tests run even longer than normally.

 You can refer to our example [GitHub workflow](https://github.com/callstack-internal/reassure/blob/main/.github/workflows/stability.yml).

-## Analysing results
+## Analyzing results

 <img src="./docs/report-markdown.jpg" width="830px" alt="Markdown report" />